1. WHAT DOES A SIMPLE CHURCH LOOK LIKE?

 - Ministry: Any expression of love toward those who are saved who are nearby

-- Mission: Any expression of love toward those unsaved who are far off.
+- Mission: Any expression of love toward those who are unsaved, both near and far.

 - Discipling: Any expression of love that helps mature Christ in others